dotlin-org/dotlin/README.md

 As you can see, a named function is generated based on the lambda, and passed to the const constructor.

-This only works for lambdas that do not capture local or class closure values.
+This is only possible if the lambda does not capture local or class closure values.
 You _can_ use top-level/global values.

 ## Usage